cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 date: 2015-05-20T21:56:43-04:00
 ---

-#Concept:
+#TLDR:

-I'm a big fan of the blog [Marginal Revolution](http://marginalrevolution.com/), written by two economists at George Mason.
-One in particular, [Tyler Cowen](http://en.wikipedia.org/wiki/Tyler_Cowen), reads a ridiculous number of books each week.
+I'm a big fan of [Marginal Revolution](http://marginalrevolution.com/), a blog written by two economists at George Mason.
+One in particular, [Tyler Cowen](http://en.wikipedia.org/wiki/Tyler_Cowen), is a "public intellectual" who reads a ridiculous number of books each week.
+When I finish a new book, or when I'm looking for a book to read, Marginal Revolution is usually my first stop.

-I built [MR-Reviews-API](https://github.com/cfmeyers/mr-reviews-api), a JSON API for reviews of books and other media on Marginal Revolution, with Flask, SQLAlchemy, Postgres, and Heroku.
+To that end I built [MR-Reviews-API](https://github.com/cfmeyers/mr-reviews-api), a JSON API for reviews of books and other media on Marginal Revolution, with Flask, SQLAlchemy, Postgres, and Heroku.
+Ultimately I'm going to use it to build JavaScript app that will act as a review search engine.

-For example, here is a subset of what's returned from [https://marginal-review-api.herokuapp.com/api/v1/reviews?author=Borges](https://marginal-review-api.herokuapp.com/api/v1/reviews?author=Borges)
+Below is an example of what's returned from [https://marginal-review-api.herokuapp.com/api/v1/reviews?author=Borges](https://marginal-review-api.herokuapp.com/api/v1/reviews?author=Borges)

 {% highlight javascript %}
 results: [